Torsional optomechanical cooling of a nanofiber: Introduction

-The idea of using light as noise tranquilizer for Fabry-Perot interferometers \cite{braginsky02} has had a major influence on the development of optomechanics on the micro and nano scale \cite{aspermeyer14}, with remarkable implementations for LIGO \cite{corbitt07a}.
-The reduction of thermally induced noise in the displacement of a mechanical object by controlling its interaction with light is known as optomechanical cooling.
-So far, all experimental realizations of it rely on the transfer of linear momentum between light and an object \cite{Wollman2015,Pirkkalainen2015,Rashid2016}.
-The transfer of angular momentum has applications in several systems, by means of light polarization \cite{He2016} or orbital angular momentum \cite{He1995}, but it has not been used to reduce the mechanical fluctuations of a rotational oscillator.
-To enable such optomechanical effect, one benefits from lightweight objects and large optical intensities.
-Currently, small optical waveguides \cite{Selvaraja2018} highly confine the spatial modes of propagating light.
-This could lead in the future to suspended waveguides that experience torsion as good candidates for rotational optomechanics.
-In particular, rotational optomechanical coupling has already been observed in optical nanofiber (ONF) waveguides \cite{fenton18}.
+Optomechanical cooling is the reduction of thermally induced noise in the displacement of a mechanical object by its controlled interaction with light.
+So far, experimental realizations of it rely on the transfer of linear momentum between light and the object~\cite{Chan2011,Delic2020,Otterstrom2018}.
+However, the transfer of angular momentum, by means of the light orbital angular momentum~\cite{He1995,Bhattacharya2007,Bhattacharya2015} or polarization~\cite{friese98,Tong2010,arita13,He2016,shi16,hoang16,Kuhn17Optica,kuhn17,reimann18,Delord2020}, has never been used to reduce the mechanical fluctuations of a torsional oscillator.
+Here we demonstrate in a proof-of-principle experiment the reduction of such mechanical fluctuations by transferring angular momentum between the light and the object.

+Linearly polarized light can exert a torque on a birefringent object when passing through it \cite{Pan2021}.
+This phenomenon was revealed by Poynting~\cite{poynting09} and beautifully demonstrated in the pioneer experiments of Beth~\cite{beth35,beth36} and Holbourn~\cite{holbourn36}.
+A next milestone for controlling movable massive objects by angular momentum exchange with light is cooling.
+Recent experiments have observed light polarization optomechanical coupling to this end with levitated nanodumbbells \cite{Bang2020}.
+To enable significant optomechanical effects one benefits from lightweight objects and large optical intensities, two properties present in small optical waveguides which highly confine the spatial modes of propagating light.
+In particular, torsional optomechanical coupling has already been observed using the torsional modes of optical nanofiber (ONF) waveguides~\cite{fenton18}.